tfiers/RoamShowTime/README.md

 [![chrome webstore badge](https://developer.chrome.com/webstore/images/ChromeWebStore_BadgeWBorder_v2_206x58.png)](https://chrome.google.com/webstore/detail/roam-showtime/ojcaheglgnbmphkdppihchfodgpbebhp)

-- Installation from the Chrome webstore auto-updates (note however that there's a review delay whenever a new version is uploaded to the webstore).
+- Installation from the Chrome webstore auto-updates.
+  (Note however that there's a review delay whenever a new version is uploaded to the webstore).
 - For Firefox, download the XPI file in the `dist` directory (or on the Releases tab on GitHub).
   Then install [as follows](https://extensionworkshop.com/documentation/publish/distribute-sideloading/#install-addon-from-file).
   This installation will not auto update.
-  (There is no auto-updating listing on Addons.Mozilla.Org (yet): "Mozilla policy doesn't allow listings for add-ons for Roam Research because the site is limited access").
+  (There is no auto-updating entry for this plugin on Addons.Mozilla.Org (yet): "Mozilla policy doesn't allow listings for add-ons for Roam Research because the site is limited access").
 - When you want to install directly from source, here are the instructios [for Chrome](https://stackoverflow.com/a/24577660/2611913)